The Bankrate promise

 Average and median 401(k) balance by age

-Following are the average and median balances for specific age groups at the end of 2019, according to data provided by Fidelity, which offers employee benefit programs to 22,000 businesses.
+These are the average and median balances for specific age groups at the end of 2021, according to Vanguard, which gathered data from 5 million defined contribution plan participants across its recordkeeping business.

-The median balance for people just getting started in their careers is $5,000.
+The median balance for people just getting started in their careers is $1,786.
 That means half of 401(k) plan participants in this age group have less than that amount saved and half have more.
-That’s a start and offers plenty to build on.
 The average balance is quite a bit higher, skewed by those who are able to save more in their 401(k).

 How much should you strive to save for retirement?
-Fidelity’s rule of thumb is to have at least 10 times your salary saved by age 67.
+Fidelity, which manages employee benefits programs for more than 22,000 businesses and offers a variety of financial planning services, suggests saving at least 10 times your annual salary by age 67.
 The firm also advocates following another metric: Save 15 percent of your pretax income from the time you begin your career – including any company match.
 So, if your employer matches 3 percent of your salary, you’d need to save 12 percent.
 If current expenses preclude this possibility, work toward that amount as a goal.

 By age 30, Fidelity recommends having the equivalent of one year’s salary stashed in your workplace retirement plan.
 So, if you make $50,000, your 401(k) balance should be $50,000 by the time you hit 30.

 If you’re running behind, try increasing your contribution amount by a couple of percentage points when you can during your 30s.
 This is especially easy if you time the increase with any raises or bonuses you get.
 This way you don’t feel any pinch in disposable income.
 In fact, it will help keep your spending in check if you live beneath, rather than above, your means.